Michael Pittman Jr. Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Matchup vs. Tennessee

-- In his three matchups against the Titans, Pittman's 65.7 receiving yards average is 3.2 more than his over/under for Sunday's game (62.5).
+- Pittman is averaging 65.7 receiving yards per game in three career matchups against the Titans, 3.2 more than his receiving yards prop bet over/under for Sunday's game (62.5).

 - Pittman, in three matchups, did not have a touchdown catch.